wangwenx190/build-scripts/win-build-qt-msys2.md

 **Note**

 For MSYS and MinGW/MinGW-w64, just download the latest packages and extract them to anywhere you like.
+If an installation is needed, you will have to install it, of course.
+And remember to add their binaries' paths to your system PATH variable.

 ### Step 2: Install required components
 1. If you want to use ANGLE or if you want Qt to load OpenGL dynamically, download Microsoft DirectX SDK June 2010 from it's [official website](http://www.microsoft.com/en-us/download/details.aspx?id=6812) (http://www.microsoft.com/en-us/download/details.aspx?id=6812) and install it.
-You have to install the old SDK above, the newest SDK inside the Windows 10 SDK is not supported.
+You have to install the this SDK, the newest SDK inside the Windows 10 SDK is not supported.
 2. Start MSYS2-shell.
 Run/execute below commands to load MinGW-w64 SEH (64bit/x86_64) posix and Dwarf-2 (32bit/i686) posix toolchains & related other tools, dependencies & components from MSYS2 REPO:
    ```text
    pacman -S base-devel git mercurial cvs wget p7zip